-We compared the 2.5ka equilibrium climate with only GHG, orbital, and non-anthropogenic forcing changes against a preindustrial (year 1850) control run to evaluate the impact of orbital and greenhouse gas changes alone on our base climate state.
-Surface air temperatures show globally minimal differences with a warming of northern hemisphere high latitudes due to the different orbital forcing for all the seasons (Fig 1).
-The implications of changes in orbital forcing for 2.5k are thus evident in the surface temperature but the northern hemisphere monsoon season (JJAS) and winter season (DJF) rainfall slightly decreases along the northern equatorial belt.
-This points to the limitation of the GISS model in not having an interactively dynamic vegetation component to reproduce the mid-Holocene wet African land cover (Harrison et al., 2015; Tiwari et al, 2022).
-Numerous studies have demonstrated that including both biogeophysical feedback processes and atmospheric dynamics helps in achieving the wet African conditions for mid-Holocene (Kutzbach et al., 1996; Claussen et al., 2003; Kutzbach and Liu., 1997; Hewitt and Mitchell, 1998).
-Using the PMIP4 vegetation over the northern hemisphere regions has been shown to provide a solution to a long-standing issue with CMIP3/CMIP5 models that fail to reproduce these wet African conditions for mid-Holocene (Harrison et al., 2015).
+- We compared the 2.5ka equilibrium climate with only GHG and orbital forcing changes against a preindustrial (year 1850) control run to evaluate the impact of orbital and greenhouse gas changes alone on our base climate state.
+Surface air temperature shows no noticeable differences except a warming of northern hemisphere high latitudes due to the different orbital forcing (Fig 1).
+The northern hemisphere monsoon season (JJAS) rainfall slightly decreases along the northern equatorial belt.
+This points to the - 300 limitation of the GISS model in not having an interactively dynamic vegetation component to reproduce the mid-Holocene wet African land cover (Harrison et al., 2015).
+Numerous studies have demonstrated that both biogeophysical feedback processes and atmospheric dynamics helps in achieving the wet African conditions for mid-Holocene (Kutzbach et al., 1996; Claussen et al., 2003; Kutzbach and Liu., 1997; Hewitt and Mitchell, 1998).
+Using the PMIP4 vegetation over the northern hemisphere regions has - 305 been shown to provide a solution to a long-standing issue with CMIP3/CMIP5 models failing to reproduce wet African conditions for mid-Holocene (Harrison et al., 2015).

 Fig 1.
-Seasonal means (Annual, DJF & JJAS) of surface air temperature (top row) for 2.5k period equilibrium run, differences from the preindustrial period (2.5ka-preindustrial) for all three seasons (2nd row from top) and seasonal (Annual, DJF & JJAS) mean precipitation (3rd row from top) and the difference (bottom row) from preindustrial period (2.5ka-preindustrial).
-The equilibrium run for the 2.5k period include the orbital and GHG concentration changes for the 2.5k period (referred to as OG), the preindustrial period (as PI), and their difference (OG-PI) as simulated by GISS ModelE2.1.
+Annual mean of surface air temperature (left) and monsoon (JJAS) season mean precipitation 310 (right) for the equilibrium runs with orbital and GHG concentration changes only for the 2.5k period (top), the preindustrial period (middle), and their difference (2.5ka-preindustrial; bottom) as simulated by GISS ModelE2.1.